Healthy Homes Assessment Grenada Village

 Grenada Village Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Grenada Village and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory in all Grenada Village and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the conformance to the Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes